Charles Townshend (British Army officer): Siege of Kut-al-Amara 1916

-Nixon might have been able to relieve Kut had he done a better job of managing logistics.
-Sir George Buchanan, the engineer who managed the port of Rangoon in Burma, visited Basra in late 1915 and described a scene of utter chaos.
-Buchanan reported to London "I had never before in my life seen such a hopeless mess and muddle and I wondered whether this was the usual accompaniment of war.
+Nixon might have able to relieve Kut had he done a better job of managing logistics.
+Sir George Buchanan, the engineer who managed the port of Rangoon in Burma visited Basra in late 1915 and described a scene of utter chaos.
+Buchanan reported to London: "I had never before in my life seen such a hopeless mess and muddle and I wondered whether this was the usual accompaniment of war.
 It seemed incredible that we should have been in operation of Basra for over a year, yet so little had been done in the intervening time".
 Basra was not a modern port, but rather an anchorage besides the banks of the Shatt-al-Arab river beyond which was a vast swamp.
-At any given moment, there was a line of fourteen ships waiting to unload their cargos at Basra and in 1915 it took an average of six weeks for a ship to unload there.
-Buchanan further reported that Nixon was such an utterly inept general that he did not see the inefficient way in which the port of Basra was being run as a problem, and told Buchanan that his expertise at managing the port of Rangoon was not needed in Basra.
+At any given movement, there was a line of 14 ships waiting to unload their cargos at Basra and it took an average of six weeks for a ship to unload its cargo at Basra in 1915.
+Buchanan further reported that Nixon was such an utterly inept general that he did not see the inefficient way in which the port of Basra was being run as a problem, and told Buchanan that his expertise at managing the port of Rangoon was not needed here in Basra.
 It was largely the logistical problems posed by the mismanagement of Basra that doomed the relief expeditions sent out to save Townshend and his men at Kut.
-In February–March 1916 a number of new divisions arrived at Basra, but the supply bottlenecks at there meant the British were unable to deploy them to relieve Kut.
+In February–March 1916 a number of new divisions arrived at Basra, but the supply bottlenecks at Basra meant the British were unable to deploy them in the relief of Kut.
 Nixon's efforts to hinder any attempt to build modern port facilities such as cranes for unloading goods off ships were a major reason why he was sacked in early 1916.
 Furthermore, Nixon was told that the steamers that he needed to transport men and supplies up the Tigris would be available in March 1916 at the earliest.